 These are just some of a loosely-woven collection of short stories, fragments and observations on the geography of the body and the land, interspersed with splendid maps, perfect for reading disjointedly as you pass through the torture of airport security and waiting at the gate.
 Which is just what I did, on holiday a few weeks ago.

-In 2008 Olga Tokarczuk’s Bieguni (The Runners) got Poland’s top book award, the Nike Prize.
+In 2008 Olga Tokarczuk’s Bieguni (Flights) got Poland’s top book award, the Nike Prize.
 It’s on the way to being translated into over a dozen languages, but not into English – yet.
 Her regular translator into English, Antonia Lloyd-Jones, has translated from the opening, however.

 Tokarczuk is that rare thing, a writer who is genuinely popular with both readers and critics.
 You can get a taste of her writing about travel here or about other things from Twisted Spoon, who published her Prawiek i inne czasy (Primeval and Other Times) in English.